Eichel refers to `disconnect' with Sabres on treating injury - WHIZ News

 BUFFALO, N.Y.
-(AP) — Sabres captain Jack Eichel said Monday there has been a disconnect between him and the team since he was injured in March and he raised questions about his long-term future in Buffalo.
+(AP) — Sabres captain Jack Eichel questioned his future in Buffalo on Monday by saying there’s a “a disconnect” with the team on whether to have surgery to repair his herniated disk.

+“I think the most important thing is just trying to get healthy and figure out a way to be available to play hockey next year, wherever that might be,” Eichel said.

-Eichel said he favors having surgery, while suggesting the team has a different opinion regarding the best course of treatment to repair a herniated disk that has sidelined him since he was hurt.
+Eichel said he favors having surgery, while suggesting the team has a different opinion regarding the best course of treatment.
+He said he is contractually required to follow the team’s recommendation on whether to have surgery.

 “Things haven’t been very black and white,” he said.
 “There’s been some tough conversations, but I’ve got to do what’s best for me.”

-Eichel expressed doubt about his future in Buffalo, calling it “a loaded question.”
+Eichel also expressed doubt about his future in Buffalo, calling it “a loaded question.”

 “I think I’ve got a lot of thinking to do this offseason.
 There’s a lot that I’ll have to consider,” he said.
 “But for now, obviously, I’m here, I’m the captain of this hockey team.
 My goal is to be available and to try to help the guys in the room and help this organization win hockey games.
 And I’ll continue to do that as long as I’m here.”